Compare

 Harvey provides Workflow Agents for automating specific legal tasks — contract review, due diligence checklists, document analysis.
 These pre-built workflows apply Harvey's generic legal training to accelerate standard tasks.

-Clear Ideas provides a workflow builder where firms can design and own their own AI processes.
-A firm can build a contract review workflow that checks incoming agreements against its specific standard positions, flags clauses that deviate from its preferred language, and formats findings in its house style — all running against the firm's own precedent library.
-That workflow reflects how the firm actually works, not how the average law firm works.
+Clear Ideas provides an agent builder where firms can design and own their own AI processes.
+A firm can build a contract review agent that checks incoming agreements against its specific standard positions, flags clauses that deviate from its preferred language, and formats findings in its house style — all running against the firm's own precedent library.
+That agent reflects how the firm actually works, not how the average law firm works.
 The same platform supports compliance reviews, reporting pipelines, and diligence templates across any document type, keeping everything within a single governed workspace.

 Buyer Fit